-e) Management procedure for serious incident
+e) Management procedure for serious incidents

 The possibility of a serious incident should also be considered.
-Appendix J - f) Action after a fall

-Management of a Serious Incident explains the procedure which should be followed when a serious injury or fatality occurs to a rider and/or horse/pony.
+Appendix J - Management of a Serious Incident explains the procedure which should be followed when a serious injury or fatality occurs to a rider and/or horse/pony.